JawaraGordon/life-music/README.md

 - View your saved playlists from the MyPlaylists navbar tab

-- Get more information about Activities by clicking on the individually named Activity buttons

-- Each Activity button will navigate to a new component screen.
-You can click the "learn more" button to go to an external link about the topic.
-Check the checkbox to save your progress to the database as completed.
-Click the "home" button to go back to the main page.
+- Press the "SONGS" button in the Music tab to navigate to a page the displays all of the songs in the database at once or choose to see all of the songs categorized by mood.

+- Press the "Time Hop" button next to the clock at the top of the screen to generate a random list of songs based on the current time of day.

+- Pressing the logo in the top left corner will take you to the current user's profile view.

 ## Setup